Gainesville Car Accident Attorneys

 When the damage has been examined, the insurance company will provide you with an offer.
 We have found that this offer is usually unfair and doesn’t cover all of the damage.
 And for many people who only have one vehicle, they are left stranded without means to get to and from work.
 Often, the insurance company will not provide rental car payment or additional funds in their initial claim.

-Let us help you get the payment you deserve so you don’t have to worry about loss of wages and rental fees.
+Let us help you get the payment you deserve so you don’t have to worry about a loss of wages and rental fees.

-What Should I Do If Someone Is Injured In a Car Accident?
+What Should I Do If Someone Is Injured In A Car Accident?

 If you or another person is hurt in a car accident, seek medical help immediately.
 If you do not have a cell phone, ask anyone nearby to call for an ambulance.
 If you are hurt, you should not leave the area of the accident unless under extreme conditions, which might include if you are in a completely secluded area and need to find help or if the area of the accident is not safe.
 Even if you just feel a bit jarred, you should see a doctor.